The Mathematics of “Anything Can Happen”

 Samuelson, who was pioneering the field of mathematical finance at the time, thought the paper was brilliant and began to actively promote it.
 Soon after, Eugene Fama built Bachelier’s initial work into a full blown Efficient Market Hypothesis.

-The idea of rational markets led to a whole slew of new theories and models including efficient portfolios, the captial asset pricing model (CAPM) and the Black-Scholes model which, in turn, gave birth to an entire industry of financial engineering and risk management.
+The idea of rational markets led to a whole slew of new theories and models including efficient portfolios, the capital asset pricing model (CAPM) and the Black-Scholes model which, in turn, gave birth to an entire industry of financial engineering and risk management.
 Nobel prizes were awarded, fortunes were made and all seemed well.

 Until recently, of course, when a bunch of traders blew up the global financial system using those very same models.